 You must also submit a copy of the original document, signed by the translator.

-We accept some official Australian public documents electronically.
+We accept a limited range of official Australian public documents electronically.

-For more information about submitting electronic documents, contact us.
-Overseas, contact the nearest Australian embassy or consulate.
-In Australia, call 1300 935 260.
+For more information about submitting electronic documents, contact us:

 How to submit a document for legalisation